Diffusion Path Samplers via Sequential Monte Carlo: Diffusion Path Sequential Monte Carlo

-\textbf{Propagation.} We propagate auxiliary variables according to a \gls{mala} kernel $\mathsf{K}_k^{\text{MALA}}$ with an adaptive step size, geometrically adjusted to maintain a global acceptance ratio, as in \citet{grenioux2024stochastic}.
-We choose to do only one step of MALA per iteration.
-Using our full ensemble of samples and auxiliary variables, we estimate the target covariance and, hence, the optimal matrix CV schedule in Proposition \ref{prop:optimal_matrix_cv_schedule}.
-Together with the test function in \eqref{eq:general_cv_score_test_function}, we estimate scores for our samples.
+\fparagraph{Propagation.} We propagate auxiliary variables according to a \gls*{mala} kernel $\mathsf{K}_k^{\text{MALA}}$ with an adaptive step size, geometrically adjusted to target an acceptance ratio.
+We choose backward kernels be time-reversals of forward kernels, i.e. $\mathsf{L}_{k-1}(y_{k}, y_{k-1})\propto\rho_k(y_{k-1})\mathsf{K}_k(y_{k-1}, y_k)$, yielding a simplified weight update (see Appendix \ref{subsec_app:mala_weight_update}), and perform adaptive resampling with threshold $\kappa=0.5$.
+With our samples and auxiliary variables, we estimate the matrix schedule in Proposition \ref{prop:optimal_matrix_cv_schedule} and hence the scores for our samples with the test function in \eqref{eq:general_cv_score_test_function}.

-Our practical implementation of \gls{dpsmc} is given in Algorithm \ref{alg:dpsmc_interacting} in Appendix.
-While our samples are interacting in step size adaptation and target score covariance estimation, one could first estimate these underlying quantities and consider the non-interacting version of our sampler using these settings.
-Overall, our scheme is relatively straightforward with $T$ being our only critical hyperparameter.
+Our practical implementation of \gls*{dpsmc} is given in Algorithm \ref{alg:dpsmc_interacting} in Appendix.
+While our samples are interacting in step size adaptation and target score covariance estimation, one could first estimate these underlying quantities and consider the non-interacting version of our sampler with these settings.

-\textbf{Taming terminal instabilities.} While our scheme allows for single \gls{mala} steps per iteration, this shortens the time for auxiliary variables to equilibrate themselves with respect to the next target.
-This can be detrimental when the samples evolving via \gls{ald} make large jumps, especially towards the end when the posterior contracts to a Dirac centred at these samples.
-In the absence of a finer discretisation, we turn to a simple heuristic that we find to work well empirically.
-It turns out that we consistently maintain our target acceptance ratio up to some tolerance, right until the posterior's Gaussian component dominates.
-When $T$ is chosen to be too large, the acceptance ratio eventually goes to zero.
-We heuristically halt the SMC sampler when the acceptance ratio goes below a threshold and substitute the score estimates with the target score itself.